Why a Halal Stock Screener Matters for Halal Investing

 What Makes a Stock Halal?

-To figure out whether a stock is halal or haram, it is necessary to screen a company’s business activities and financial ratios.
+To figure out whether a stock is halal or haram, it is necessary to screen a company’s business activities and financial ratios, taking into account factors like interest rate exposure, debt obligations, and whether the company invests funds in a Shariah-compliant manner.

 The first stage looks at what a company’s primary business activities are.
 Companies directly involved in the following sectors are deemed haram: